Malizma333/bosh-rs/README.md

 # bosh-rs

+> [!WARNING]
+> This package is now maintained at https://codeberg.org/lipfang/bosh-rs

 bosh-rs is a highly configurable physics engine for the game Line Rider.

 The official frontend of bosh-rs is [bosh].
 The official implementation